lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 - Save and close the file.

 ---
-**3. Upload Supporting Files**
+**3. Upload Supporting Files and Directories**

-Upload the provided ID.txt file to the mysite/ directory.
+1. Upload the provided ID.txt file to the mysite/ directory (using the "Upload a file" button).
 This file keeps track of assigned subject numbers, allowing the web application to generate unique IDs for each participant.
+2. Create a new directory named *files/* inside mysite/.
+This is where the web application will store incoming data.

 ![](../../assets/images/server5.png)
----
-**4. Create a Directory for Data Storage**
-To ensure the web application can store incoming experiment data:

-- Create a new directory named files/ inside mysite/ (see step 2 highlighted in picture above).

-This is where the received data will be saved.

 Once complete, the mysite/ directory structure should look like the example above.